wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 - One-click creation of multiple child work items from a parent.
 - Uses team-defined Templates for flexible, reusable child definitions.
 - Supports both simple (bracketed) and advanced (JSON) template filters.
-- Filters by parent type, state, title (with wildcards), tags, area, and iteration.
+- Filters by parent type, state, title (with wildcards), tags, area, iteration, board column, or board lane.
 - Supports AND/OR logic in filter rules.
 - Automatically copies fields (Title, AreaPath, IterationPath) from parent if not specified.
 - Supports special tokens: `@me` for AssignedTo, `@currentiteration` for IterationPath.